AlaskaAirlines/auro-dropdown/demo/demo.md

 See [install instructions](https://auro.alaskaair.com/components/auro/popover/install) for more information as how to install and full API for the `auro-dropdown` element.

+## Interaction

+The dropdown can be opened with the following actions:

+- `click` on the trigger
+- Apply `focus` to the trigger and press any of the following keys:
+  - `enter`
+  - `spacebar`

+The dropdown can be closed with the following actions:

+- `click` anywhere in the document outside of the dropdown
+- Call the `hide` method (useful to call from within the dropdown content)
+- If the `toggle` attribute is applied the dropdown can additionally be closed by the following actions:
+  - `click` on the trigger
+  - Apply `focus` to the trigger and press any of the following keys:
+    - `enter`
+    - `spacebar`
+    - `esc`

 ## Dropdown use cases

 The `auro-dropdown` element should be used in situations where users may: